In 2023, an estimated 21.6 million people in Yemen will need humanitarian assistance.

 Food insecurity

 The persistence of food insecurity in Yemen occurs against the backdrop of funding cuts.
-The WFP has been forced to reduce the assistance rations they distribute, providing only 40% of the standard food basket per cycle.
+The WFP was forced to reduce the assistance rations they distribute in mid-2023, providing only 40% of the standard food basket per cycle.
+In December 2023, WFP paused food distribution in Houthi-controlled areas due to limited funding and disagreements with the group.
+As of early 2024, WFP Yemen said it is facing an “increasingly dire funding situation, and is just 7 percent funded for the January – June 2024 six month period, with a net funding requirement of US$ 1.30 billion.”

 Health

-Nearly 13 million Yemenis have urgent humanitarian healthcare needs, and 540,000 children under five suffer from severe acute malnutrition.
-The dire health situation prompted the World Health Organization (WHO) to warn in April 2023 that the fragile health system is overburdened and “edging closer to collapse.”
+Nearly 17.8 million Yemenis have humanitarian health care needs, and 5 million children under five will require treatment for acute malnutrition in 2024.
+The dire health situation prompted the World Health Organization (WHO) to warn the fragile health system is overburdened and “edging closer to collapse.”

 Marginalized groups

-Discriminatory societal attitudes towards women’s movement and economic and social engagement remain entrenched.
-In the 2021 World Economic Forum (WEF) Global Gender Gap Report, Yemen was ranked in the bottom five countries regarding women’s economic participation, political empowerment and educational attainment.
-Yemen was not covered in WEF’s 2022 report.
+Discriminatory societal attitudes toward women’s movement and economic and social engagement remain entrenched.
+In the 2021/2022 Women, Peace and Security Index by Georgetown Institute, Yemen was ranked in the bottom three countries concerning women’s inclusion, justice and security.

 A study by Mwatana for Human Rights released on Aug.
-30, 2022 found that incidents of gender-based violence (GBV) increased throughout the first seven years (the time period included in the study) of the conflict.
-The authors found that those who were victims or survivors of GBV were also systematically deprived of educational opportunities, which is particularly significant given the lack of educational opportunities within Yemen in 2022.
+30, 2022, found that incidents of gender-based violence (GBV) increased throughout the first seven years (the time period included in the study) of the conflict.
+Unfortunately, access to comprehensive GBV services is limited, and less than 5% of health facilities provide rape or GBV management services.
+More importantly, when general funding is reduced, GBV programming is among the first areas to be cut.

 The humanitarian crisis severely impacts children.
-According to the UN International Children’s Emergency Fund (UNICEF), “The current humanitarian crisis in Yemen has increased the vulnerability of children and women to exploitation, violence and abuse, child labour, killing and maiming, recruitment and use of children by parties to the conflict as combatants and in various support roles, domestic and gender-based violence, child marriage and psychosocial distress.”
+According to UNICEF, “The current humanitarian crisis in Yemen has increased the vulnerability of children and women to exploitation, violence and abuse, child labour, killing and maiming, recruitment and use of children by parties to the conflict as combatants and in various support roles, domestic and gender-based violence, child marriage and psychosocial distress.”

 The most critical ongoing need is for unrestricted funding that addresses the needs outlined in the Yemen Humanitarian Response Plan.
 Unrestricted funding allows agencies working in Yemen to direct the funds to the places and clusters where it is most needed.